redwoodjs/blog-addon/README.md

 ### Creating Content

 Within the `src/app/content/posts` folder, add all of your markdown files.
 Of course, you can rename `posts` to `docs` or add additional content types.
-Just be sure to update the `content-collections.mts` file accordingly.
+Just be sure to update the corresponding `directory` property within your `content-collections.ts` file accordingly.

 ### Querying Blog Content

 Here's an example of several different ways you can query your data.
-These queries can be made, directly within a React server component, or referenced from an external file.
+These queries can be made directly within a React server component, or referenced from an external file.

 ```ts
 import { allPosts } from "content-collections";